brigadecore/brigade/docs/intro/tutorial03.md

 # Writing your first CI pipeline, Part 3

 This tutorial begins where [Tutorial 2][part2] left off.
-We’ll walk through the process for configuring your newly created Github repository with Acid for testing new features.
-We'll configure a new Acid project, and have Github push events to trigger Acid builds.
+We’ll walk through the process for configuring your newly created Github repository with Brigade for testing new features.
+We'll configure a new Brigade project, and have Github push events to trigger Brigade builds.

-## Create an Acid project
+## Create an Brigade project

-The Acid server tracks separate configuration for each project you set up.
+The Brigade server tracks separate configuration for each project you set up.
 And to create and manage these configurations, we use a simple YAML file and a Helm chart.

 First, let's create a new project and point it to the GitHub project we just created, *uuid-generator*